mikeybkats/angela-duckworth-grit/Notes.md

 - There is a mythology that a passion comes sudden and swift - career, love or otherwise.
 - According to Barry Schwartz of Swarthmore college, exhilarations of a particular subject often only come when sticking with it for the long haul.
 Only then do the subtleties and nuances start to become truly interesting.
 - Meeting a potential match (a promising one) is just the very beginning.

+p103

+- we don't know much about the psychology of interest.
+- why is one subject interesting to one person and not so to another?
+- "passion for your work is a little bit discovery"

+p104

+- interests can't be forced onto yourself
+- According to Jeff Bezos it's a mistake that people often make.
+- interests come only through interaction with the outside world -

+p106

+- people often "stink" at the things they're interested in.
+- however, they usually "stink" more at things they are not interested in.

+p107

+- even the most accomplished top level people start out as unserious beginners.
+- one of the keys to nurturing an interest is an early mentor who makes the activity fun - like a game
+- the flame of interest can be smothered by overbearing parents.

+p108

+- experts and beginners have different motivational needs
+- at the start beginners need encouragement and freedom

+p110 - 112

+- cute stories about how Jeff Bezos' mother nurtured his curiosity and inventiveness without freaking out.

+p112

+- "short termers" are people that don't ever settle down in a single career path often switching jobs every three to five years.
+- paragons of grit learn to deepen their interest in something as time goes by